Generic Drug FAQs

 A generic drug can be "tentatively approved" by the FDA prior to patent expiration for the brand product.
 Multiple companies can manufacture and sell generic versions of the brand name product.
 However, some drugs may never have a generic because manufacturers may deem these products unprofitable or too difficult to manufacture.

-Since there is a lag time after generic products are approved and when they appear in the "Orange Book," you should also consult the most recent monthly FDA generic approvals at First Generic Drug Approvals.
+Since there is a lag time after generic products are approved and when they appear in the "Orange Book," you should also consult the most recent monthly first-time FDA generic approvals.

 "Branded generics" are just like they sound -- generic drugs that have a brand name.
 These drugs are developed either by a generic drug company or the original manufacturer after the patent expires for the original product.
 The branded generic name is proprietary to (owned by) the company.

-Why do the manufacturers give birth control these brand names instead of just staying with the generic name?
+Why do the manufacturers give birth control pills these various "brand" names instead of just staying with the generic name?
 Their goal is to impart brand name recognition and loyalty by consumers, and to ensure that they continue to use the same product time after time.
 In addition, many generic drug names, like ethinyl estradiol and levonorgestrel, can be hard for consumers to pronounce and remember.

 8. Who can develop a branded generic?